 +1 (250) 519-7700 Ext.
 13424

-If you’re on the Island for any clinical rotation, or out of province and interested in getting to know our program, please reach out to our Lead residents as we’d love to meet you and chat!
+If you’re on the Island for any clinical rotation, or out of province and interested in getting to know our program, please reach out to our Lead resident as we’d love to meet you and chat!
+Contact Rod Vafaei, Lead Resident – Vancouver Island Site, at VictoriaEmergLeads@gmail.com.